Write a little about yourself. Just a paragraph will do.

 loving the view.

-am driving a giant old Lincoln Town Car that is sort of a living
+My car.
+I drive a giant old Lincoln Town Car that is sort of a

 I spend a lot of time thinking about